Pear-Apple Butter

 Peel, quarter, and core all of the apples and the pears.
 This takes some time, but if you're good with a paring knife this shouldn't be too painful.
 Take the fruit and chop it up (in batches if you need to) in a food processor.
 Don't worry if the puree starts to turn brown because you'll be cooking the bejeezus out of it.
 Put the puree into a large slow cooker and cook covered on high for four hours.
 Carefully puree until smooth (in batches if you need to) in the food processor and put back into the slow cooker uncovered for four more hours.
 It will not burn but turn dark and thick.

 I made the mistake of putting the fruit into my larger slow cooker for one batch.
 So I transferred it to my smaller one, but by then it had taken forever to reduce down.
 If you double the batch the larger cooker will be fine.
 I finished the butter in a non-stick pan over medium heat, stirring constantly until the fruit was very, very thick and there wasn't much moisture.
-It should be able to hold it's shape if you stir it up with a rubber spatula and look a bit like canned pumpkin.
+It should be able to hold it's shape if you stir it up with a rubber spatula and look a bit

 While the mixture is still hot fill your hot jars for canning.
 Process half pints according to the directions.
 I did mine for 12 minutes because of the high altitude.